xcp-ng/xcp-ng-org/docs/develprocess.md

 * a destination tag

 Example:
-* build target name: `v8.x-testing`
+* build **target** name: `v8.2-testing`
-* build tag: `v8.x-testing`
+* build tag: `v8.2-testing`
-* destination tag: `v8.x-testing`
+* destination tag: `v8.2-testing`

-(Yeah, sorry, I named the target the same as the tags it relies on, I hope it will not confuse you).
-So, this build target will pull dependencies from an internal RPM repository that contains all the RPMs from builds that belong to the `v8.x-testing` tag (including those inherited from `v8.x-base` and `v8.x-updates`).
-Then once a build task finishes, it will tag the resulting build with the destination tag, here `v8.x-testing`.
-Here build tag and destination tag are the same, so this means that any build with the `v8.x-testing` target will be itself added to the `v8.x-testing` tag immediately after the build, so the next builds with the same target will be able to use it as a dependency (chained builds).
+(Yeah, sorry, we named the target the same as the tags it relies on.
+We hope it will not be confusing).
+So, this build target will pull dependencies from an internal (to Koji) RPM repository that contains all the RPMs from builds that belong to the `v8.2-testing` tag (including those inherited from `v8.2-base` and `v8.2-updates`).
+Then once a build task finishes, it will tag the resulting build with the destination tag we defined for the target, here `v8.2-testing`.
+Here build tag and destination tag are the same, so this means that any build with the `v8.2-testing` target will be itself added to the `v8.2-testing` tag immediately after the build, so the next builds with the same target will be able to use it as a build dependency (chained builds).

 Another (fictitious) example:
 * build target name: `v8.x-sandbox`
 * build tag: `v8.x-testing`
 * destination tag: `v8.x-sandbox`

-Here build tag and destination tag are different.
-Possible cause: we don't want packages built by other people in the sandbox to influence our own builds to it.
-This is a fictitious situation just to explain the concepts of build tag and destination tag.
+This is just to show that build tag and destination tag **can** be different.
+Build dependencies will be pulled from `v8.x-testing` and the result will be put in `v8.x-sandbox`.
+This means that builds to the sandbox will never use packages that are already in the sandbox as build dependencies.
+Why would we do that?
+To guarantee that builds made in the sandbox are never influenced by other builds made there, possibly by other users.
+This is a fictitious situation, just to illustrate the concepts of build tag and destination tag.

 ### Build and release process
 Here's how to update a package in XCP-ng, step by step.
 This process requires writing rights on the git repository corresponding to the package at <https://github.com/xcp-ng-rpms/> and submit rights in Koji.
-Others are invited to fork one the repositories at <https://github.com/xcp-ng-rpms/>, test their builds with <https://github.com/xcp-ng/xcp-ng-build-env> and then create pull requests.
+Others are invited to fork one the repositories at <https://github.com/xcp-ng-rpms/>, [build RPMs locally in our build container](#local-rpm-build), and then create pull requests.
 Reading the steps below will still be useful to you to help make appropriate changes.

 This applies only to packages that we build in Koji.
-Most packages from CentOS, for example, are not built in Koji: SRPMs and RPMs are imported directly from CentOS into our Koji instance.
+There are also packages that are not built in Koji.
+Most packages from CentOS, for example, are imported directly from CentOS into our Koji instance.

 Let's go:

+#### 0. Install and setup Koji
+In order not to overload this section with information, the instructions are available in another section of this document: [Koji initial setup](#koji-initial-setup).

 #### 1. Package
 * Make sure `git-lfs` is installed.
 * Clone or update your local copy of the relevant repository at <https://github.com/xcp-ng-rpms/> (one per package).
-* Switch to the branch that corresponds to the release of XCP-ng you target, e.g. `git checkout 7.6` for XCP-ng 7.6.
+* Switch to the branch that corresponds to the release of XCP-ng you target, e.g. `git checkout 8.2` for XCP-ng 8.2.
 If you target several releases of XCP-ng, you'll have to make your changes to several branches and start several builds.
 * Create a temporary work branch from that branch.
 * Make your changes to the `.spec` file, sources and/or patches.
 Follow the [RPM Packaging Guidelines](https://github.com/xcp-ng/xcp/wiki/RPM-Packaging-guidelines).
 * Commit and push

 #### 2. Test build
 * Choose a [build target](https://koji.xcp-ng.org/buildtargets).
-If the target release is an already released XCP-ng that is in maintenance phase, you will choose `v{VERSION}-testing`, for example `v7.6-testing`.
+If the target release is an already released XCP-ng that is in maintenance phase, you will choose `v{VERSION}-testing`, for example `v8.2-testing`.
 For a development release of XCP-ng, you'll probably choose `v{VERSION}-base` instead.
 * Use Koji's `--scratch` option to build the RPMs without pushing them to any RPM repository.
   * `koji build --scratch {BUILD_TARGET} git+https://github.com/xcp-ng-rpms/{PACKAGE_NAME}?#{COMMIT_HASH}`
     * For a useful history, `{COMMIT_HASH}` must be a commit hash, not a branch name.
-Commit hashes are stable, branches are a moving target.
+Commit hashes are stable, branches are moving targets.
 * If it fails, consult the build logs in [Koji's web interface](https://koji.xcp-ng.org/).
 * Ask for help if the build error is something that you can't act upon.
 * Once you got a successful build, test it in your test environment (for example a nested XCP-ng VM or better yet a test pool).
 Look at the list of built RPMs, identify those that are updates to RPMs on the system, and install them.
 If additional RPMs produced by the build deserve testing, test them too.

 #### 3. Review and merge
 * If you created several commits, consider squashing them into one unless it really makes sense to keep a separate history.
 If having several commits resulted from trials and errors, it's usually better to squash them into one single clean commit with a descriptive commit message.
-* If you are the official maintainer for that package, rebase your work branch on top of the target branch (e.g. `git rebase 7.6`), then merge your branch on the target branch.
+* If you are the official maintainer for that package, rebase your work branch on top of the target branch (e.g. `git rebase 8.2`), then merge your branch on the target branch.
 This will result in your commits being the last on top of the target branch even if someone pushed other commits to that branch while you were working.
 * If you are not the official maintainer, **create a pull request**.
 Your commit message should already explain why the change is needed.
 In addition to that, **link to the successful build result**, tell which RPMs you have **tested** from the build (no need to test `-devel` packages at this stage) and what you have tested.
 Even when a package requires some specific configuration or hardware, you can usually check that installing it causes no packaging conflicts, and no obvious runtime regression.
 If it is an update, you can also check that the update applies cleanly, that scripts or configuration reloading tasks that are meant to fire during the update are executed, etc.

 #### 4. Official build